accordproject/models/README.md

 - SERVER_ROOT : the root URL for the server.
 Used when generating absolute hyperlinks.
 - FORCE_PUBLISH : disabled the download of external models and model validation.
 Should be used with care!

+## Informational Use

+The Accord Project is not a law firm or a substitute for an attorney or law firm.
+The Accord Project cannot provide any kind of advice, explanation, opinion, or recommendation about possible legal rights, remedies, defenses, options, selection of forms, or strategies.
+These materials are for informational purposes only and do not constitute legal advice.
+The information and resources provided are not intended to create, and receipt or use of it does not constitute, a lawyer-client relationship.
+Users should not act upon the information and resources provided without seeking professional counsel.